DJTiqer/demowebsite1/README.md

 This is a demo website for if you want me to make one for you.

 Planned:
--Add animations page for JS
+- Add animations page for JS